mattwarkentin/halo/README.md

 ## HaloDotAPI Token

-HaloDotAPI is a free service, however, you are required to authenticate yourself when making requests to the API.
+The Halo Infinite API is a free service, however, you are required to authenticate yourself when making requests to the API.
 Thankfully, the `halo` package makes it easy to manage and utilize your token for API requests.

 Firstly, you need to acquire an API token that will be used for every request.
 This can be done by creating an Autocode account here: